the-o-space/Blank/README.md

 - Open chrome://extensions/
 - Enable developer mode
 - Click "Load unpacked"
-- Select the extension directory
+- Open Blank extension and enter a list of URLs that you want to control (wildcart `*` supported)